-The executing agency will be the Ministry of Finance and Economic Management (MoFEM), and the fiduciary implementing agency will be the Vanuatu Metrology and Geo-hazards Department (VMGD), part of the Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Disaster Management, Environment and Energy.
-Implementation will be carried out by the Project Management Unit (PMU) within the department.
+The executing agency is the Ministry of Finance and Economic Management (MoFEM), and the fiduciary implementing agency is the VMGD, part of the Ministry of Climate Change Adaptation, Meteorology, Geo-Hazards, Disaster Management, Environment and Energy.
+Implementation is carried out by the Project Management Unit (PMU) within the department.

-2.3 Overview of the Project Components and Safeguards Instruments
+2.3 Project Components